nylas-samples/java-create-calendar-events/README.md

 Read the blog post [How to Manage Calendar Events with the Nylas Java SDK](https://www.nylas.com/blog/how-to-manage-calendar-events-with-the-nylas-java-sdk-dev/)
 Visit our [Nylas Java SDK documentation](https://developer.nylas.com/docs/developer-tools/sdk/java-sdk/) to learn more.

-## Learn more

-Read the blog post [How to Manage Calendar Events with the Nylas Java SDK](https://www.nylas.com/blog/how-to-manage-calendar-events-with-the-nylas-java-sdk-dev/)
-Visit our [Nylas Java SDK documentation](https://developer.nylas.com/docs/developer-tools/sdk/java-sdk/) to learn more.